dbgarlisch/tcl-Param/docs/API.md

 ```tcl
 Param setRangeErrorCmd cmd
 ```
 Sets the command to be invoked when an assignment violates a parameter's range.
+This command applies to *all* parameters.
 See also [Range Error Commands](#range-error-commands).
 Returns the previous command.

 where,